magic-lang/bounty/README.md

 Yes, it's that easy.
 Whenever you make changes, it is a good idea to run `make clean` before `make rescue`.

 ### To solve problems:
-1) Find a problem which interests you.
+1) Find a problem which interests you among the folders in the [bounty repo](https://github.com/magic-lang/bounty) (this repo).

 2) Solve it.